If you are interested in learning more about our materials or rare books, the following links may interest you.

 - Rare Book Resources

-The following digital collections were created by the Digital & Multimedia Center at MSU Libraries from materials available in Special Collections.
+The following digital collections were created by the Gerald M Kline Digital and Multimedia Center at MSU Libraries from materials available in Special Collections.

-- American Radicalism - A selection of materials from the American Radicalism section which have been digitized by the Digital & Multimedia Center.
+- American Radicalism - A selection of materials from the American Radicalism section which have been digitized by the Gerald M Kline Digital and Multimedia Center.

 - Feeding America: The Historic American Cookbook Project - Created from highlights of our Cookery Collection.

 - Little Cookbooks: The Alan and Shirley Brocker Sliker Culinary Collection - contains thousands of food and cookery related publications produced primarily by companies in the United States from the late nineteenth century up to the present.

 - The Michigan Writers Series - This series features individual Michigan writers for an evening of readings and discussion with their audience.
 With the writer's permission, the reading, discussion, and a short interview are taped and made available online.

 - Shaping the Values of Youth: Sunday School Books in 19th Century America - A digitized collection of some of the Sunday School Books Collection.

 - The Comic Art Collection Homepage - Learn about our collection of foreign and domestic comics.
 Includes an index of the collection.